How to find and use the accessibility features in Microsoft Windows 11

 You can enable the feature though the system’s settings:

-2. Find the ‘Keyboard’ menu on the right-hand navigation panel, under the ‘Interaction’ category.
-Screenshot of the location of the keyboard setting in the accessibility menu.
+- Find the ‘Keyboard’ menu on the right-hand navigation panel, under the ‘Interaction’ category.

 2.3.
 Enable/Disable Toggle Keys